Health and the NHS

 NHS regulations vary slightly in Scotland, Wales and Northern Ireland so you should check the relevant website depending on where you live:

 One of the first things you should do at your place of study is to register with a doctor, known as a General Practitioner (GP).
 Please do not wait until you are ill to register.
 Ensure you choose an NHS doctor.
 At many universities there is a student health service on campus.
 You may need to show proof of your student status and address, along with your Immigration Health Surcharge number.
-Your immigration health surcharge number would have been sent to you by email when you made your Tier 4 visa application.
+Your immigration health surcharge number would have been sent to you by email when you made your Tier 4/Student visa application.